-Book Review by Priscilla Evans
+Book Reviewed by Priscilla Evans

 Managing Editor of Literary Titan